Caleb S.

 Example: Ruxton, C. (2016).
 Tea: Hydration and other health benefits.
 Primary Health Care, 26(8), 34-42. https://doi.org/10.7748/phc.2016.e1162

-APA Format Book
+APA Format for Books

 Citing information from books is a common practice in essays and research papers.
 However, the format is different for it.
 When citing a book, consider the following things.

 • Author(s).
-The first initials follow the surname.
+The first initials follow the surname

-• Publishing year of the book.
+• Publishing year of the book

-• Book title (Italics).
+• Book title (Italics)

-• Place of publication.
+• Place of publication

-• Edition in round brackets (other than 1st edition).
+• Edition in round brackets (other than 1st edition)

-• Publisher.
+• Publisher

 Example: Arnold, G. D. (2018).
 The disability support worker social sciences (2nd edition.).
 South Melbourne, VIC: College Learning.

-APA Format Tables and Figures
+APA Format for Tables and Figures

 Does your task include making tables and figures?
 APA format reference page also supports citations for tables.